 Portal hypertension is high blood pressure in the portal vein.
 The portal vein is

-located in your abdomen.
-It collects nutrient-rich blood from your intestines and
+located in your belly (abdomen).
+It gets blood from your digestive organs (large and

-When you have portal hypertension, the increased pressure means it is harder for the blood
+When you have portal hypertension, this increased pressure makes it harder for blood

-forms new vessels for the blood to flow through.
-These smaller and newly formed veins may
+the liver.
+The body forms new vessels for the blood to flow through, especially to

-These are the most common cause of portal hypertension:
+These are the most common causes of portal hypertension: